jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 + Does anyone still think RMI/DCOM/
   CORBA is a good idea?

-[Same unhappy face marionette, now with 2 sets of strings in one box, probably representing one computer system, and another set of strings tied to control sticks in another box, representing a different computer system.]
+[ Same unhappy face marionette, now with 2 sets of strings in one box, probably representing the local computer system where the object/marionette is, and another set of strings tied to control sticks in another box, representing a different computer system. ]
 ```

 And then, the final problem.
 How many people write a program that is